-- 44.(1) The Municipality may require compliance with standard municipal or provincial access spacing guidelines. - (2) No access may be closer than 10 metres from an intersection as defined by the prolongation of street boundaries, except for industrial-zoned properties, where the distance must be 15 metres - (3) The Municipality may restrict or prohibit access if a pedestrian or traffic hazard is created or is likely to be created. - (4) Vehicle entrances and exit ways to and from a property must conform to the following requirements: - (a) motor vehicle carriageway crossings must be limited to one per site per public street or road abutting the site; - (b) despite paragraph (a), where the total length of any street boundary of a site exceeds 30 metres in length, one additional carriageway crossing may be permitted, provided that no two carriageway crossings are closer than 12 metres to each other; - (c) the minimum and maximum widths of motor vehicle carriageway crossings must be in accordance with the table, titled "Width of motor vehicle carriageway crossings"; and - (d) the minimum width of a panhandle access may not be less than 4 metres wide.
+- 44.(1) The Municipality may require compliance with standard municipal or provincial access spacing guidelines. - (2) No access may be closer than 10 metres from an intersection as defined by the prolongation of street boundaries, except for industrial-zoned properties, where the distance must be 15 metres and from provincial proclaimed roads the distance must be 25m. - (3) The Municipality may restrict or prohibit access if a pedestrian or traffic hazard is created or is likely to be created. - (4) Vehicle entrances and exit ways to and from a property must conform to the following requirements: - (a) motor vehicle carriageway crossings must be limited to one per site per public street or road abutting the site; - (b) despite paragraph (a), where the total length of any street boundary of a site exceeds 30 metres in length, one additional carriageway crossing may be permitted, provided that no two carriageway crossings are closer than 12 metres to each other; - (c) the minimum and maximum widths of motor vehicle carriageway crossings must be in accordance with the table, titled "Width of motor vehicle carriageway crossings"; and - (d) the minimum width of a panhandle access may not be less than 4 metres wide.